-I had the privilege of meeting Brandon at a health conference last fall.
+I had the privilege of meeting Brandon at a health conference.
 After chatting with him, I was blown away by his research and knowledge surrounding EMFs and cancer.
 In fact, he’s a cancer survivor himself!
 You’ll learn a lot from all that he shares.
 However, if you have any questions, comment at the bottom of this post, and I’ll be happy to respond.

 Electromagnetic fields (EMFs) are a human carcinogen.